Without Prejudice

 Quotes from interviews:

--"I supported the opposition, but I always knew that they would not be able to change anything in Russia.
-They simply do not have the resources and support"
+-"I supported the opposition, but I always knew that they wouldn’t be able to change anything in Russia.
+They simply lack the resources and support"

 Positive attitude and faith in change – 12%